General François d'Avranges d'Haugeranville

 Pronunciation:

-Initially serving as a gendarme, in 1757 François d'Avranges d'Haugeranville volunteered to serve in the infantry regiment of Angoumois.
-He served with them through 1760 and then in 1761 and 1762 he served with the gendarmerie in Germany.
-The next recorded service of d'Avranges d'Haugeranville was in the colonies with the regiment of Angoumois in 1771 again.
-Seven years later he was commissioned as a lieutenant in October of 1778 and then only two months later he obtained a commission as a capitaine attached to the regiment of Roussillon.
-In 1779 d'Avranges d'Haugeranville served as a major in the Guards of the Gate of the King and then five years later in late 1784 d'Avranges d'Haugeranville became a lieutenant colonel of infantry and a Knight of Saint Louis.
-Next in 1786 he was promoted to colonel commanding the Guards of the Gate and he was confirmed as a baron.
+Beginning his career as a gendarme in 1756 at age 11, the next year François d'Avranges d'Haugeranville volunteered to serve in the infantry regiment of Angoumois.
+He served with them in Hanover through 1760 and then in 1761 and 1762 he served with the gendarmerie in Germany.
+Next d'Avranges d'Haugeranville served in the colonies with the regiment of Angoumois from 1763 to 1767.
+In 1768 and 1769 he served in Corsica as an aide-de-camp of General d'Ennery and then he was finally commissioned as a lieutenant years later in October of 1778.
+Only two months later he obtained a commission as a capitaine attached to the regiment of Roussillon.
+In 1779 d'Avranges d'Haugeranville served as a major in the guards of the gate of the king and then five years later in late 1784 he became a lieutenant colonel of infantry and a Knight of Saint Louis.
+Next in 1786 he was promoted to colonel commanding the guards of the gate and he was confirmed as a baron.

 In May of 1812 d'Avranges d'Haugeranville returned to active duty in the 1st and 15th military divisions.
 He remained there until after Napoleon's abdication in 1814, and he finally retired from the army in 1820.
 He was married to Charlotte Thérèse Berthier, sister of Marshal Berthier, and his son François Charles Jean Pierre Marie d'Avranges d'Haugeranville led a successful military career.